yauh-ask/notes/cloud_clusters.md

 All the highly-available, fault-tolerant design decisions are subjective to how critical the system is?
 What are the odds that the components will fail?.

 Businesses often use multi-cloud platforms to deploy their workloads, ensuring further availability.
 If things go south with one cloud provider, they have another to fall back over.

+ALGORITHMS for CONSENSUS

+When developing distributed or decentralized systems, there are several algorithms that can be used to achieve a consensus among the nodes in the cluster.

+A few of the popular and widely used consensus algorithms are:

+- Byzantine Fault Tolerance algorithm
+- Paxos algorithm
+- Raft algorithm
+- Proof of Work
+- Proof of Stake
+- Proof of Burn
+- Proof of Authority

+Google’s distributed lock service Chubby uses the Paxos consensus algorithm to keep the nodes in consensus.
+It uses a replicated database to store the lock-related information.
+The replication enables the service to be available when the nodes fail in the cluster.
+The replication database is written on top of a fault-tolerant log layer that uses the Paxos consensus algorithm.

+Bitcoin uses the Proof of Work algorithm to maintain a consensus among the nodes in its peer to peer network.
+Different cryptocurrencies use different consensus algorithms to get the desired behavior from their network.

+LEADER ELECTION

+A leader node among all the other nodes in a cluster is a privileged one.
+It has the power to assign work to the other nodes, distribute tasks to them, modify data, and so on.
+It is given the onus of facilitating cluster coordination efficiently.

+Different algorithms have different strategies to elect a leader.
+I’ll give you a general idea of how a leader is elected in a cluster.

+The consensus algorithm keeps the cluster functional as long as the majority (51%) of the nodes are running.
+When a new node is added to the cluster, it joins as a follower node.
+It waits for the heartbeat message from the leader of the cluster to acknowledge it’s onboarding.

+In case it doesn’t receive the message from the leader within a stipulated time, it becomes eligible to become the leader.
+Now, the new node broadcasts a message to all the other nodes in the cluster that it wants to become the leader.
+Based on a set of rules, the other nodes in the cluster may accept or reject the proposal.

+When developing our system, we can write our own implementation of selecting a leader in a cluster, or we can use a library dedicatedly written to handle these cluster management tasks for us, like Apache Zookeeper.